Strategic Account Planning Template for Dev Agencies

 Pick your three highest-value accounts.
 Open a Google Sheet.
 Build the five tabs.
 Spend 90 minutes per account doing the initial intelligence work.

-You will immediately see what you do not know, which is the most valuable thing this template can surface.
+You will immediately see what you do not know.
+That is the point.
 White space in the shadow org chart means you do not have eyes in part of the account.
 A blank P&L ledger means you have been delivering without documenting.
 An air cover score below 6 means you have one relationship between you and an RFP.

 The agencies that lose accounts to vendor consolidation or in-housing do not usually lose on performance.
 They lose on invisibility.
 The client did not see the value.
 The champion did not have the ammunition to defend them.
 The decision got made before the agency knew it was being considered.